validatedpatterns/multicloud-gitops/README.md

 If you've followed a link to this repository, but are not really sure what it contains or how to use it, head over to [Multicloud GitOps](https://validatedpatterns.io/patterns/multicloud-gitops/) for additional context and installation instructions

+## Rationale

+The goal for this pattern is to:

+* Use a GitOps approach to manage hybrid and multi-cloud deployments across both public and private clouds.
+* Enable cross-cluster governance and application lifecycle management.
+* Securely manage secrets across the deployment.